michalmarczyk/adqc/README.markdown

 This is a reimplementation of the [OGSA-DAI][] query compiler in Clojure.

+Work on this project up to 16th August 2010 was done as part of the Google Summer of Code 2010, by Michał Marczyk, under the supervision of Bartosz Dobrzelecki.

 # Building

 You will need [Leiningen], a popular Clojure build tool.
 See the file